Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Methodology

-\item {\em RQ1: \rqone} This question aims to uncover the common characteristics and distinctions of different types of code generation errors.
-This can help us identify whether different LLMs exhibit unique or similar characteristics in their code generation errors.
+\item {\em RQ1: \rqone} This question aims to uncover the common characteristics and distinctions of code generation errors made by different LLMs.
+This can help us understand whether it is feasible to develop generic methods to improve LLMs or whether these models need specialized treatment.

-\item {\em RQ2: \rqfour} This question aims to measure how closely LLMs can mimic correct coding solutions and how many edits are needed to fix the errors.
-It can help us understand the potential difficulties of locating and repairing the incorrect model-generated code.

-\item {\em RQ3: \rqfive} Prompting is an essential step in code generation with LLMs.
-This question aims to investigate how prompt complexity affects the correctness of code snippets generated by LLMs.
-It specifically examines how variations in prompt length might influence the types of errors in the generated code.

-\item {\em RQ4: \rqsix} Different from RQ5, this question aims to investigate if the generated code length affects the correctness of a code snippet generated by LLMs.
-We are particularly interested in those lengthy code solutions and their error characteristics.
+\item {\em RQ2: \rqfour} In practice, it is unrealistic to expect LLMs to generate fully correct code for every possible scenario.
+Existing studies show that some incorrect code can still serve as a useful starting point for developers~\cite{vaithilingam2022expectation, barke2023grounded}.
+Thus, it is important to understand what efforts are needed to fix the incorrect solutions and whether it is possible to automate the repair.
+This question aims to fill this knowledge gap.

+\item {\em RQ3: \rqfive} Intuitively, complex tasks are more challenging to solve than simple tasks.
+Yet it is unclear whether different LLMs exhibit different code generation capabilities when solving tasks of different complexity levels.
+Specifically, it would be useful to find out whether there is an upper bound on the complexity of tasks that LLMs can eloquently solve, which can then be used to guide or estimate the effort required for code review, testing, and repair.

-\item {\em RQ5: \rqseven} This question explores the distinctions between code that fails a subset of test cases and code that fails all test cases.
-It can offer insights into the specific challenges faced in achieving full correctness on test cases. \end{itemize}
+\item {\em RQ4: \rqseven} This question explores the distinctions between code that fails a subset of test cases and code that fails all test cases.
+It can offer insights into the specific challenges faced in achieving full correctness. \end{itemize}